 (2) The Minister is to ensure that a subdelegation does not state that this section is to apply unless the application of the section in the particular case is in accordance with the fair distribution across government schools of the benefits of advertising and sponsorship.

-222. Power to exempt
+222. Exempting school from Act, Minister’s powers as to

 (1) The Minister may, by order published in the Government Gazette —